T - The result object type returned by this futurepublic class ImmediateFailureListenableFuture<T>

 the adding thread if the future is already complete.
 If the runnable has high complexity,

-consider using ListenableFuture.listener(Runnable, Executor)
+consider using ListenableFuture.listener(Runnable, Executor).

-instance to add more listeners or other functional operationspublic ListenableFuture<T> listener(java.lang.Runnable listener, java.util.concurrent.Executor executor, ListenableFuture.ListenerOptimizationStrategy optimize)
+listener in interface ListenableFuture<T>listener - the listener to run when the computation is completethis instance to add more listeners or other functional operationspublic ListenableFuture<T> listener(java.lang.Runnable listener, java.util.concurrent.Executor executor, ListenableFuture.ListenerOptimizationStrategy optimize)

 ListenableFuture

-is null, the listener will execute on the thread which
+If the provided Executor is null, the listener will execute on the thread which

 computed the original future (once it is done).
 If the future has already completed, the